pustotnik/zenmake/docs/buildconf-taskparams.rst

     :chmod:
         Change file mode bits.
-It's for POSIX platforms only and do nothing on MS Windows.
+It's for POSIX platforms only and does nothing on MS Windows.
         And it cannot be used for ``do`` = ``symlink``.

         It must be integer or string.
-If it is integer it must be correct value for python function os.chmod.
+If it is an integer it must be correct value for python function os.chmod.
 For example: 0o755.

-        If it is string then value will be converted to integer as octal representation of an integer.
+        If it is a string then value will be converted to integer as octal representation of an integer.
         For example, '755' will be converted to 493 (it's 755 in octal representation).